 Designing an Experiment

 Most experiments change only one variable in a system to isolate the impact.
 You can test changing multiple variables, but the conditions and analysis get much more complex.
 In designing an experiment you need to understand what variable(s) you are going to change and the corresponding result you expect (e.g., increase sales, conversion rate).
 You also need to determine how long the test will last.
 Most experiments necessitate an experimental group and a control group to be able to compare the impact of changing one variable.
 In creating a control group, you should probably use 10% of your population to get a statistically significant read on the results of an experiment.
 The control group also needs to be random to ensure there isn’t bias or commonality in the control group that could affect the results.
 There is some excellent, although very expensive test & learn software from APT, that picks control groups, runs all of the statistics, and produces insights related to an experiment.
 Another option for designing experiments is a factorial design.
 Factorial design can test more than one variable at a time.
-Factorial designs are a much more sophisticated experimental design typically necessitating the guidance of an expert.
+Factorial designs are a much more sophisticated experimental designs typically necessitating the guidance of an expert.

 Executing an Experiment